Whether you hit the startup lottery or lose your money, you want to be intelligent in where you choose to invest.

 What Effects Startups

 Jake Hare, CEO, and founder of Launchpeer, says changes in the tax code could negatively affect startup investments.

 …one of the changes that may impact is the new potential updates to the capital gains tax.
 If Biden’s changes are enacted, it means that there would no longer be preferential tax rates for those that make over $1 million on the sale of their shares post-IPO or as part of an acquisition.
 Many investors know it’s a “buy and hold” game with startup investing; exiting their investment usually takes long enough for them to benefit from long-term capital gains tax.
 Under this change, they may be limited to the amount of upside they can convert to preferential capital gains tax depending on their income levels and when they sell.
 Investors may not see startup investing as ideal and instead move to other investment forms since the tax benefit is not as strong anymore.

 Even if the specific industry does not have much government regulation, taxes are always a risk to consider when adding anything to your portfolio.

 Thanks to crowdfunding, you can invest in startups with a small amount of money.
 You can make a decent return on your investment.
 Before investing any cash, complete your due diligence and understand the company thoroughly to know you are making a sound investment.

 This article was produced by Wealth of Geeks.

 Featured Image: Wealth of Geeks.

-As a certified credit counselor, Max has coached over 250 Millennials to help take the stress out of money.
-After coaching, his clients live stress-free about money and have a simple plan they can follow to accomplish their goals.
+Max Marvelous has coached over 250 Millennials to help take the stress out of money.
 When Max is not coaching, you'll find him reading financial books, indoor cycling, or visiting local pawn shops looking for swiss-made watches.